sweetmentor/JCI-Event-Planning-Project/README.md

 ## Features Left to Implement

-* I would love to implement a secure member section if this is not a basic static project.
+* I would have love to implement a secure member section if the project was not  restricted to a basic static website.

 ## Tech Used